 Our immune cells (neutrophils and phagocytes) store Vitamin C and require it to function.
 Vitamin C promotes epithelial barrier function, making it more difficult for pathogens to invade our mucous membranes.
 It is a powerful antioxidant that improves our resistance to stress which suppresses immune function.
 It is important to remember to take Vitamin C regularly to prevent an infection.
 Studies have shown that the best way to take Vitamin C is prophylactically which improves resistance to infection and shortens the duration signs and symptoms of infections.

 Studies have shown that zinc-deficient patients have severe immune dysfunctions.
 Zinc also is an antioxidant and has anti-inflammatory actions.
 Zinc stimulates the immune system by activating immune molecules and compounds.
 This trace mineral has a broad impact on key immunity mediators, such as enzymes, thymic peptides and cytokines, explaining the paramount importance of zinc’s status on the regulation of the immune system.
 Zinc has been shown to be effective in reducing symptoms of the common cold as well as speeding up recovery.
-Check out Clear Zinc 50 and Clear Zinc 30 online or at our Wellness Boutique.
+Check out Zinc and Whey Isolate online or at our Wellness Boutique.